Bylines

 Dalit Women & the Fullness of Life

 Dalit women, in India and globally, continue to struggle against oppressive and unidimensional stereotypes that project them as being incapable of experiencing the many facets of life.
 These stereotypes must be destroyed and a new reality reimagined, where Dalit women can exist as full human beings, who have stability, security, and happiness.
-My book on Dalit Women and the Fullness of Life imagines this new reality and builds narratives Dalit women to not just survive but thrive.
+My book on Dalit Women and the Fullness of Life imagines this new reality and builds narratives for Dalit women to not just survive but thrive.

 Poetry